celestiaorg/celestia-app/specs/src/specs/data_structures.md

 Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 A highly-optimized library is available in C (<https://github.com/bitcoin-core/secp256k1>), with wrappers in Go (<https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1>) and Rust (<https://docs.rs/crate/secp256k1>).

-[Public keys](https://docs.cosmos.network/v0.46/basics/accounts.html#public-keys) are serialized in a compressed format.
+Public keys are serialized in a compressed format described [here](https://docs.cosmos.network/v0.46/basics/accounts.html#public-keys).

 Deterministic signatures ([RFC-6979](https://tools.ietf.org/rfc/rfc6979.txt)) should be used when signing, but this is not enforced at the protocol level as it cannot be.